Johannes Erickson House

-The Johannes Erickson House is a historic log cabin in Scandia, Minnesota, United States, built in 1868 with a gambrel roof, a distinctive tradition from southern Sweden.
+The Johannes Erickson House is a historic log cabin in Scandia, Minnesota, United States.
+It was built in 1868 with a gambrel roof, a distinctive tradition from southern Sweden.
 It was moved to its current site adjacent to the Hay Lake School in 1974 to be part of a small museum complex operated by the Washington County Historical Society.
-The Erickson House was listed on the National Register of Historic Places in 1976 for having local significance in the themes of architecture and exploration/settlement.
+The Erickson House was listed on the National Register of Historic Places in 1976 for its local significance in the themes of architecture and exploration/settlement.
 It was nominated as a rare surviving example of a style brought to Minnesota by Swedish immigrants from Dalsland and Småland.

 Description

 The Johannes Erickson House is a small, two-story house measuring 28 by 20 ft.
 The walls are of hewn oak logs, covered over with plank siding.
 There are two rooms on each floor.
 The gambrel roof allows for a full-height upper story instead of the cramped loft space of most log cabins.

 Access to the upper floor was originally gained by an exterior staircase.
 In its early days the house also had a lean-to at the rear for use as a summer kitchen.